An explanation of the UKADS

 This project is about airspace design.
 We are not planning to fundamentally change who manages the airspace or initiates airspace changes – that will for the most part remain with airports and air navigation service providers, who know their local stakeholders’ interests best.
 The UKADS will however take on most aspects of the airspace change proposal, exceptions being the safety case, implementation, and potentially some elements of stakeholder consultation and engagement.

-Changes to the airspace change process
+Changes to the regulatory framework for airspace change

 Some changes to the regulatory framework, including the CAA’s CAP 1616 airspace change process, will be needed for the UKADS to function effectively, and there are potential opportunities to go further in streamlining airspace regulatory processes more generally.
-By September 2025, the CAA and DfT expect to consult on a package of changes that will make the process for airspace design decisions more proportionate, while retaining the important principles of a transparent, evidence-based process that involves impacted stakeholders.
-This package will include:

 The UKADS will still be required, as is the case now, to take airspace designs through the CAP 1616 process, including requirements to engage with local communities and factor in environmental considerations.